tgdwyer/tgdwyer.github.io/_chapters/haskell1.md

 *Type Class*: A type system construct in Haskell that defines a set of functions that can be applied to different types, allowing for polymorphic functions.

+*Unit*: A type with exactly one value, (), used to indicate the absence of meaningful return value, similar to void in other languages.

 </div>